leifurthorleifsson/www/content/authors/siddhesh/_index.md

 education:
   courses:
+  - course: Master of Science in Aeronautics and Astronautics
+    institution: Purdue University
+    year: 2024 (expected)
-  - course: BS in Aeronautics and Astronautics
+  - course: Bachelor of Science in Aeronautics and Astronautics
     institution: Purdue University
     year: 2022